evencycu/go-project-template/README.md

     The path is your git path.
 You should commit your code to gitlab server. https://gitlab.com is an alias for ssh://git@gitlab.devops.maaii.com:2222/

-    If you want to deploy your project in k8s, which is usualy the case,  please review the devops directory. in devops/base/deployment.yaml, make sure the following is correct
+    If you want to deploy your project in k8s, which is usually the case,  please review the devops directory. in devops/base/deployment.yaml, make sure the following is correct
     image: artifactory.maaii.com/lc-docker-local/my_go_project:latest
     please talk to devops team for the correct path in artifactory server and help you to setup CI/CD pipeline for your application